 1987 Variable Depth Habitat

 While the testing of the MK1 took place at Wakulla Springs, Florida in the fall of 1987 a parallel project was underway to extend knowledge of the deep flooded aquifer that fed the artesian spring.
-Closed cycle PLSS technology was not far enough along to be used for these exploratory missions, which used high pressure metal and composite tanks (below far left) carried on propelled “sleds” that carried each member of a 3-person exploration party.
+Closed cycle PLSS technology was not far enough along to be used for these exploratory missions, which used high pressure metal and composite tanks (above) carried on propelled “sleds” that carried each member of a 3-person exploration party.
 Maximum length missions of 80 minutes were conducted to distances from the entrance of 1,400 meters at 90 meters depth.
 At that point the dive teams were facing between eight to 10 hours of decompression in the chilling water.
 Recognizing this logistics problem in advance, Stone began designing a variable depth underwater habitat to receive the returning dive crews and to allow them to slowly ascend to the surface in dry comfort as they paid their decompression penalty.
-The result, shown in the three images below, was funded by Rolex USA, and was fabricated by the Sippel Company of Pittsburgh, PA to Stone’s designs.
+The result was funded by Rolex USA, and was fabricated by the Sippel Company of Pittsburgh, PA to Stone’s designs.
 The hemispherical crew quarters was 3 m in diameter and could house up to six in an emergency.
 The design was counter-ballasted to within 1 ton of upward buoyancy.
 It was then controlled by a 40 m hand operated chain hoist.
 CO2 gas (from metabolic exhalation) was purged using a surface supplied low pressure, high volume compressor and medical grade redundant zeolitic filter system.
 Pure oxygen K bottles (green tanks) provided open circuit oxygen at depths above 10 m.
 Fire hazard was prevented by the surface air purge system.

 1988-1993 MK2 Through MK4